kanishthakashiv-dotcom/GhostPrime_AI/README.md

 2. Sequence Length: Optimized for standard PCR primers (18-30bp).
 It may be less accurate for long-range PCR or extremely short probes.

 3. Computational Load: Scanning 3GB+ genomes (like the full Human Genome) using a sliding window in Python is slower than optimized C++ tools like Bowtie2.

-4. Workaround: We recommend using sub-sampled genomic regions for rapid auditing.